haraka/Haraka/docs/Plugins.md

 All of these notes are Javascript objects - use them as simple key/value store e.g.

     connection.transaction.notes.test = 'testing';

+## Plugins as Modules

+Plugins loaded as modules behave slightly differently to plugins loaded from `plugins/` as plain javascript files.

+Plain javascript plugins have a customized version of `require()` which allows you to load core Haraka modules via specifying `require('./name')` (note the `./` prefix).
+Although the core modules aren't in the same folder, we intercept this and look for core modules.
+Note that if there is a module in your plugins folder of the same name that will not take preference, so avoid using names similar to core modules.

+Plugins loaded as modules do not have this special `require()`.
+In order to load a core Haraka module you will have to use `this.core_require('name')`.
+Note that this should be preferred anyway for plain javascript plugins anyway, as the `./` hack is likely to go away in the future.

+Plugins loaded as modules also are not compiled inside the Haraka plugin sandbox, which provides some security benefits, but also blocks access to certain globals, and provides a global `server` object.
+To access the `server` object, use `connection.server` instead.

 ## See also, [Results](Results.md)